ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2024.05.01.md

   - KB ==> Issues with hearing and not comfortable with multiple people talking even with noise cancellation headphones.
   - LJ ==> Issues with echo and delay in delivery.
   - We're going to keep having meetings as hybrid, as multiple people in  a zoom call in the same room is limiting for some of the team
+- Discussions on Burndown chart
+  - KB explained that the burndown chart isn't typical burndown chart, but customized for ISIS.
+  - LC suggested to invert the Y axis of the graph.
+- Discussions around rotating logs off
+  - CMS ==> When is the file closed and available for moving/truncating/copying - also applies particularly to console logs?
+When to truncate the DB?

 ## Mad sad glad
 - LC glad that user training went well, interesting discussions.